evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 ---
 description: How to generate reports in Evidently.
 ---

-{% hint style="info" %} The Report object unites the functionality of Dashboards and JSON Profiles.
-It is currently in development.
-We are migrating the existing tabs and sections to the new API.
-It will also soon be possible to quickly create custom reports from individual Metrics.{% endhint %}

-{% hint style="info" %} If you have any issues, you can continue using Dashboards and JSON Profiles.
-However, they will be depreciated in the future.{% endhint %}
+TL;DR: You can start with ready-made Metric Presets.
+You can also create custom Reports from individual Metrics.

 # Installation and prep

-After [installation](../get-started/install-evidently.md), import the Report component and the required metrics (available soon) and metric presets:
+After [installation](../get-started/install-evidently.md), import the Report component and the required Metrics and Metric Presets:

 ```python
 from evidently.report import Report